mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 Value Stream Analytics can help you quickly determine the velocity of a given group.
 It points to bottlenecks in the development process, enabling management to uncover, triage, and identify the root cause of slowdowns in the software development life cycle.

 For information on how to contribute to the development of Value Stream Analytics, see our [contributor documentation](../../../development/value_stream_analytics.md).

 Group-level Value Stream Analytics is available via **Group > Analytics > Value Stream**.
+When viewing Value Stream Analytics at the group level, data is shown for the selected group as well as all sub groups.

 [Project-level Value Stream Analytics](../../analytics/value_stream_analytics.md) is also available.